kentico-ericd/xperience-community-database-anonymizer/README.md

 ## Quick Start

+> :warning: Always make a backup of your database _before_ running anonymization!

 The anonymization/deanonymization process will _only_ run if there are two application settings present in the CMS project's `web.config`:

 ```xml